MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 <img src="../images/fungibrain.png?raw=true"/>

+What left a lasting impression on me is that fungi play a remarkable role in our environment.

 Due to their versatile nature, fungi have enormous application potential in industry.
 They have the ability to digest pollutants and decompose food, to absorb carbon dioxide into the soils, nourish and kill plants and making medicine (Ferreira et al., 2020).
 They are also widely applicable in agriculture with their ability to produce a wide range of bioactive metabolites, which can improve plant growth (Mirmajlessi and Radhakrishnan, 2020).
 Hence, it is clear that fungi are indispensable organisms and enhancing the understanding of their underlying mechanisms may hold the key to understanding crucial processes on Earth (Moore et al., 2020).